 Eating out for your workday lunch is a quick way to bust your budget.
 If your daily lunch costs $10 (and it will, including a drink and taxes), a 5-day workweek will use up $2600 of your hard-earned money annually.
-But many claim there just isn’t time to pack a sack before we leave — or that we have no idea what to make.
-These excuse are null and void.
+But many claim there just isn’t time to pack a sack before leaving for work — or that they have no idea what to make.
+These excuses are null and void.

 If you’re craving protein, try this easy pasta salad from FANNEtastic Foods that requires no measuring cups.
 You’ll need cooked pasta, chopped peppers and olives, canned tuna, goat cheese, chickpeas and balsamic vinegar.
 Add ingredients in whatever amount you desire and mix it up.
 Make a big batch and eat it for a few days.
 Or if you refer a more classic tuna pasta salad, try this one from Genius Kitchen.